 - Shell: The shell is an interface between the kernel and the user.
 It interprets the user’s commands and sends them to the OS to perform them.

-All other parts within Linux architecture can be categorized within one of these five components.
+All the other parts of Linux architecture can be categorized within one of these five components.

 Basic File Navigation in Linux